bodo-ai/Bodo/docs/source/overview.rst

 simply use command line such as `mpiexec -n 1024 python pi.py`, or use :ref:`Jupyter Notebook <jupyter>`.

-Bodo enables scaling and deployment of sequential analytics programs on all environments including laptops, desktops, clusters, cloud platforms, and edge devices.
 Automatic parallelization is performed by taking advantage of Python APIs (Pandas, Numpy, ...) that have data-parallel semantics.
 For example, output elements of `x**2` operation in the example above can be